top of page

 When DIY Isn’t Enough

-• It keeps coming loose after fixing – This is the big red flag.
-If you’ve already tried tightening the hardware and it loosens again, it’s likely that the wood around it is stripped, warped, or weakened.
+This is the biggest red flag.
+If you’ve already tightened hardware and the railing loosens again, the wood around the fasteners may be stripped, warped, or weakened.
+At that point, repeated tightening can actually make the problem worse.

-In these situations, a licensed railing installer will not only fix the problem but make sure the entire system is secure, code-compliant, and safe for long-term use.
+In these situations, a licensed stair railing installer can address the root cause — not just the symptoms — and make sure the entire system is secure, code-compliant, and built to hold up over time.

 older man going up a staircase while holding on to wall rail